mikarinneoracle/virus-scanning-on-OKE-with-autoscaler/README.md

 - Use default settings and click continue

-- In the Configure variables (Step 2 for the Stack creation) fill in the <code>compartment_id</code> of your compartment OCID, <code>function_id</code> of your <code>scanning-writeq</code> function OCID and replace the <code>OCID</code> of the <code>event_condition</code> with your compartment OCID.
+- In the Configure variables (Step 2 for the Stack creation) fill in the <code>compartment_id</code> of your compartment OCID, <code>function_id</code> of your <code>scanning-writeq</code> function OCID and replace the <code>OCID</code> of the <code>event_condition</code> with your compartment OCID

 - Click continue and create the Stack.
-Create the resources by clicking <code>Apply</code> button.
+Create the resources by clicking <code>Apply</code> button

-This will create 3 Object Storage buckets, an Event rule and an OCI Queue for the virus scanning to operate on OKE
+This will create 3 Object Storage buckets, an Event rule, a Log Group and a Log and an OCI Queue for the virus scanning to operate on OKE

 ## Configure function